rsyncOSX/RsyncOSXdocs/content/post/RsyncOSX.md

 ## Versions of rsync

 The default version of rsync in macOS is old (version 2.6.9, [protocol](https://rsync.samba.org/how-rsync-works.html) version 29).
 Version [2.6.9](https://download.samba.org/pub/rsync/src/rsync-2.6.9-NEWS) was released in nov 2006.
-The current release of rsync is version [3.1.3](https://download.samba.org/pub/rsync/src/rsync-3.1.3-NEWS) protocol 31 released 28 January 2018.
-There are at least three options to get and install the current version of rsync for use in RsyncOSX:
+The current release of rsync is version [3.2.0](https://download.samba.org/pub/rsync/NEWS) protocol 31 released 19 June 2020.
+Version 3.1.3 of rsync is bundled together with RsyncOSX.
+It is strongly recommended to install rsync as part of Homebrew if other version than default version in macOS.

-- install [homebrew](https://en.wikipedia.org/wiki/Homebrew_(package_management_software)) and then install rsync as part of homebrew
+- install [homebrew](https://brew.sh/) and install rsync as part of homebrew (`brew install rsync`)
 - get rsync-3.1.3.dmg from [releases](https://github.com/rsyncOSX/RsyncOSX/releases) to install the latest version of rsync
-- install Xcode and download the rsync [source](https://rsync.samba.org/) from rsync.samba.org
-	- required tools are gcc and make which are part of Xcode command line tool (you might be able to install Xcode command line tool only by downloading the tools from [Apple Developer page](https://developer.apple.com/))
-	- untar the [source archive](https://download.samba.org/pub/rsync/src/) and use make to compile and install, rsync compiles without any issues on macOS

 In RsyncOSX select [user configuration](/post/userconfiguration/) and set path for optional version of rsync.